bluewaysw/pcgeos/TechDocs/Markdown/Concepts/clmem.md

 A local memory heap looks and acts much like the global heap.
 However, it is contained entirely within a single memory block.
-This block is initialized with a 16-byte LMemBlockHeader (described on page 577), a local memory handle table, and a local memory heap.
+This block is initialized with a 16-byte **LMemBlockHeader** (described in "Using Local Memory Heaps"] (#163-using-local-memory-heaps)), a local memory handle table, and a local memory heap.
 Optionally, a space for data may be allocated between the header and the handle table.

 Each allocated section of memory within a local heap is called a chunk, and the handles of these chunks are called chunk handles.
 See Figure 16-1